An Overview of Goss's Bacterial Wilt and Blight

 Reviewers

-Tom Allen, Mississippi State University; Gary Bergstrom, Cornell University; Kaitlyn Bissonnette, University of Missouri; Carl Bradley, University of Kentucky; Emmanuel Byamukama, South Dakota State University; Martin Chilvers, Michigan State University; Alyssa Collins, Pennsylvania State University; Travis Faske, University of Arkansas; Andrew Friskop, North Dakota State University; Austin Hagan, Auburn University; Doug Jardine, Kansas State University; Nathan Kleczewski, University of Illinois; Daren Mueller, Iowa State University; Pierce Paul, The Ohio State University; Adam Sisson, Iowa State University; Damon Smith, University of Wisconsin; Albert Tenuta, Ontario Ministry of Agriculture, Food and Rural Affairs; Lindsey Thiessen, North Carolina State University; and Kiersten Wise, University of Kentucky.
+Daisy Ahumada, North Carolina State University; Tom Allen, Mississippi State University; Gary Bergstrom, Cornell University; Alyssa Betts, University of Delaware; Mandy Bish, University of Missouri; Kaitlyn Bissonnette, University of Missouri; Carl Bradley, University of Kentucky; Emmanuel Byamukama, South Dakota State University; Martin Chilvers, Michigan State University; Alyssa Collins, Pennsylvania State University; Maira Duffeck, Oklahoma State University; Paul Esker, Pennsylvania State University; Travis Faske, University of Arkansas; Andrew Friskop, North Dakota State University; Austin Hagan, Auburn University; Doug Jardine, Kansas State University; Shelly Pate Kerns, Louisiana State University AgCenter; Nathan Kleczewski, University of Illinois; Daren Mueller, Iowa State University; Pierce Paul, The Ohio State University; Madalyn Shires, South Dakota State University; Adam Sisson, Iowa State University; Damon Smith, University of Wisconsin-Madison; Darcy Telenko, Purdue University; Albert Tenuta, Ontario Ministry of Agriculture, Food and Agribusiness; Lindsey Thiessen, North Carolina State University; and Kiersten Wise, University of Kentucky; and Yuan Zeng, Virginia Tech.

 Click the link below to access the CCA CEU quiz.